IBMStreams/endpoint-monitor/README.md

 Example URLs within the cluster for *application-name* of `em` in project `myproject` are:

- * `https://em.myproject.svc:8443/transit/ports/info` with a web-server in job named `transit`:
+ * `https://em.myproject.svc:8443/transit/ports/info`for a job named `transit`:
+ * `https://em.myproject.svc:8443/streams/jobs/7/ports/info` for job 7 without an explicitly set job name:
- * `https://em.myproject.svc:8443/streams/jobs/7/ports/info` with a web-server in job 7:
+ * `https://em.myproject.svc:8443/transit/buses/locations/inject` for an injection endpoint with context `buses`, name `locations` in in job named `transit`.

 ## Implementation notes